Temple University Contact Information

 Please contact email@example.com to make the verification request.

-Students may apply to be conditionally accepted to Temple University under the terms of the Dual Admissions program.
-To be eligible for the Dual Admissions program, students must:
+Students may apply to be conditionally accepted to Temple University under the terms of the Temple Dual Admission 2020.
+To be eligible for the Dual Admission program, students must:

-- Submit the Temple University Intent Form to the Office of Admissions at Bucks by the time they complete 30 college-level credits to include those credits from other universities or colleges.
+- Submit the Temple University Intent Form to the Registrar's Office at Bucks by the time they complete 30 college-level credits to include those credits from other universities or colleges.

-- Earn an associate degree with a minimum final GPA of 2.3 at the time of graduation from Bucks to include the GPA form other universities and colleges atended.
+- Earn an associate degree (A.S. or A.A.) with a minimum final GPA of 2.3 at the time of graduation from Bucks to include the GPA form other universities and colleges atended.

 - Enroll at Temple within one year of graduation from Bucks.